Lupo00/Nvidia-home-assignment---Senior-Data-Engineer-position/README.md

 2. Log parser - we assume the pattern of logs is | key:value | when "|" is seperate between parameters

 ### Tests
-Created 2 static tests and 1 dynamic
+Created 3 static tests and 1 dynamic
 1. check the example which provided
 2. check the failure recovery
 3. Dynamic test - creating files dynamiclly based on the schema files,  and other parameter (min/max rows in file and number of file). <br>
                   for every invalid row (size, type, or  not exists) we will count it and for every file we generate failure counter file. <br>
                   the test support in xml, csv, json.
+4. check the validation of row without "mandatory" column (it will be remove and write to log)

 <img src="readme_images/task1.png" alt="Alt Text" width="800"  height="150"/>